Skip to Content

 Step 6: Add Animals

-Once the trees and plants are in place, I added animals to the diorama.
+Once the trees and plants are in place, I added animals to the rainforest diorama project.
 Use plastic, clay or handmade animals to create a realistic and engaging ecosystem.
-I place animals in different parts of the diorama to create a sense of movement and activity.
+I placed animals in different parts of the diorama to create a sense of movement and activity.

 Step 7: Add Waterfall or River

-If you want to add a waterfall or river to the diorama, you can use blue cellophane to create a water feature.
+If you want to add a waterfall or river to the diorama, you can use blue cellophane or blue tissue paper to create a water feature.
 Place rocks and pebbles around the water feature to create a natural look.
 Don’t forget to add plants and animals around the water feature to create a sense of life and activity.

 You can see on the bottom of our diorama the greenish water feature.